Find, Manage and Keep a Race Crew, this is probably the crux of a successful offshore team.

 As a skipper and leader on your boat, an enormous amount of time should be spent putting your race crew together.

-With the right mix of skills and personalities, you are guaranteed to not only race well but keep the team together because they have fun and look forward to the next race or event.
+With the right mix of skills and personalities, you are guaranteed to race well.
+You will keep the team together because they have fun and look forward to sailing.

 When there is conflict on the boat or lack of respect for each other you will find yourself continually replacing people who are not committed to the same goals and aspirations as yourself and your team.